Liverpool Hope University: Academic profile

-Cathedrals Group
+Partnerships

 The university is a member of the Cathedrals Group.
-Within this mission group, the university validates and awards the degrees of PhD and MPhil for Newman University and St Mary's University, Twickenham.
+Within this mission group, the university validates and awards the degrees of PhD and MPhil for Birmingham Newman University and St Mary's University, Twickenham.

-International partnerships

 The university has a number of international partnerships with other academic institutions, many of whom are Christian universities.
-Major partners include Université Catholique de Lille in France, Christ University and Stella Maris College in India, two American liberal arts colleges Hope College and Ouachita Baptist University, and Sun Yat-sen University in China.
+Major partners include Université catholique de Lille in France, Christ University and Stella Maris College in India, two American liberal arts colleges Hope College and Ouachita Baptist University, and Sun Yat-sen University in China.

-Network of Hope

 The university's Network of Hope was established in 1998 as a set of partnerships with Catholic sixth-form colleges in the North West.
-Current Network of Hope partners include Carmel College in St Helens, Holy Cross College in Bury, St John Rigby College in Wigan, and St Mary's College in Blackburn.
+Current Network of Hope partners include Carmel College (St Helens), Holy Cross College in Bury and St John Rigby College, Wigan.

-Everton FC
+Everton F.C.

-In 2016 the university signed a five-year partnership agreement with Everton Football Club.
+In 2016 the university signed a five-year partnership agreement with Everton F.C.
 The partnership included a monitoring and evaluation project on the club's Everton in the Community Free School (opened in 2011) and graduate scholarships to research the club's history.